 Editor’s note: As others would bring to light, Newton did not know this.
-He was wrong.
+He was in error.
 His particular versions of space and time were personally-defined constructs which he was required to believe in order to make sense of his overall theory.
 In the “Joker is Wild” principle, we discussed how people find themselves forced to believe and support certain notions which will maintain their world paradigm.
-If they do not believe them, then the element of doubt, or lack of support, becomes the thread of the sweater which we pull on to unravel the entire garment.
+If they do not believe them, then the element of doubt, or lack of support, becomes the thread of the sweater which, if pulled on, unravels the entire garment.

 But it works!